-In contrast to the statewide volume decline, the total number of weighted MRI scans in Lincoln County has increased each year since FFY 2010 as the table below shows.
-The compound annual growth rate for weighted MRI scans performed in Lincoln County between FFY 2009 and FFY 2014 was 6.2 percent per year.
+The total number of weighted MRI scans in Lincoln County has increased each year since FFY 2010 as the table above shows.
+The compound annual growth rate (CAGR) for weighted MRI scans performed in Lincoln County between FFY 2010 and FFY 2015 was 10.4 percent per year.
 There was a significant increase of 26.7 percent in FFY 2011 which was the first full year of operation of the fixed MRI scanner at the newly constructed Carolinas HealthCare System Lincoln facility.
-Growth between FFY 2011 and FFY 2013 was minimal with an annual percent change in FFY 2012 and FFY 2013 of 0.2 and 0.7 percent respectively.
+Growth between FFY 2011 and FFY 2013 was minimal with an annual percent change in FFY 2012 and FFY 2013 of 0.2 and 0.7 percent, respectively.
 There was significant growth in FFY 2014 of 20.9 percent, but this was primarily due to an increase in the number of inpatients and the use of contrast which contributed to the growth in weighted scans.
-The total number of scans grew at a slower pace of 14.7 percent.
+In FFY2015 the annual growth rate was 6.1 percent.